jlleongarcia/jlleongarcia/content/blog/r_flexdashboards.md

 ## Flexdashboard Example - Open Data Analysis

 Let's explore one example that I created.

-I created separated tabs to showcase different uses:
+They have separated tabs to showcase different use-cases:

 * Map
 * Interactive line chart